wriley/DayZBanditAI/README.md

 - [FIXED] Chernarus: AI spawns for Castle Rog, Devil's Castle, and Castle Zub.
 - [MODIFIED] The last respawned unit is now set as group leader.
 Should fix the issue where group members would stand inactive until the dummy unit is deleted.
 - [MODIFIED] Added conditional checks to delete a dummy unit only if one exists.
+- [MODIFIED] Increased trigger radius for random AI spawns from 400 to 500m.
+Decreased random AI spawn patrol distances from 400m to 300m/WP.

 Installation Instructions:
 - Extract your mission .pbo file.
 (I recommend cpbo, which can be downloaded as part of the Arma Tools package: http://www.armaholic.com/page.php?id=411)